TuuHei/information-security/h4 ETAOIN.md

 ## a) ETAOIN

 HDMH'B TH.
 KWU'YI AWR WSSTOTMJJK M OWQINYIMLIY!
 MB KWU BII, BTGPJI BUNBHTHUHTWA OTPDIYB OMA NI NYWLIA RTHD SYIEUIAOK MAMJKBTB.
 BII KWU MH DHHP://HIYWLMYCTAIA.OWG

+The task was to crack the ciphertext seen above.
+I started by making a list of alphabets and put a "=" mark next to them for example A = ? , B = ?, C = ?...
+Then I started to analyze the mess of symbols seen above.
+I saw that the last sentence looks like an URL, and I got my first symbols cracked.
+DHHP:// = HTTP://. and .OWG = .COM.
+Then I replaced all the remaining D's, H's, O's, W's and G's.
+Then I went from the shortest words to the longer ones until I had all the symbols right.

 that's it. you're now officially a codebreaker! as you see, simple substitution ciphers can be broken with frequency analysis. see you at http://terokarvinen.com